 Luckily, you can buy pre-cut chicken wings at the store, so they’re ready to cook as is.
 I usually buy these for the ease, but you do end up paying slightly more for them, compared to buying full chicken wings.

-If you buy whole chicken wings to save a bit of money, here’s a few tips to prep them.
+If you buy whole chicken wings to save a bit of money, here’s how to cut and prep them.

 - You just need a sharp knife for this, like a Chef’s knife.

 - Stretch out the wings on a cutting board, with the inner portion facing up.

 - You’ll be cutting the wing into 3 portions, and cutting at the joints.